 About the author

-Dr. David Travis (@userfocus on Twitter) holds a BSc and a PhD in Psychology and he is a Chartered Psychologist.
+Dr. David Travis (@userfocus on Twitter) is a User Experience Strategist.
 He has worked in the fields of human factors, usability and user experience since 1989 and has published two books on usability.
 David helps both large firms and start ups connect with their customers and bring business ideas to market.
-If you like his articles, you'll love his online user experience training course.
+If you like his articles, why not join the thousands of other people taking his free online user experience course?

 Download the best of Userfocus.
 For free.